tamberg/fhnw-idb/data-acquisition/Python/dht/README.md

 # Reading a DHT temperature & humidity sensor

-How to read and visualize a DHT sensor with Python on a Rapsberry Pi.
+How to read and visualize a DHT sensor with Python on a Raspberry Pi.

 The example is based on the information found in: